The Fake News Effect: Experimentally Identifying Motivated Reasoning Using Trust in News: Introduction

 I also show how motivated reasoning can lead to apparent overprecision, arguably the most durable form of overconfidence (\cite{MH08}; \cite{MTH15}).
 Motivated reasoning may provide a link between overprecision and partisanship, a relationship documented in \textcite{OS15}, because partisans' belief distributions are more miscalibrated.
 Miscalibrations are more severe with stronger motives, and this leads 50-percent confidence intervals to contain the true answer less than 50 percent of the time, especially for partisans.

 Motivated reasoning not only affects how people trust or distrust news, but also impacts how people change their beliefs about the topics themselves.
 Despite being uninformative, the messages lead to further belief polarization: subjects are more likely to revise their beliefs away from the population mean than towards it.
-That is, informational content is not a necessary condition for belief polarization.\footnote{Linking this finding to the polarization in trust in news relates to a growing literature that discusses the relationship between trust in news and political partisanship (\cite{NCG15}; \cite{L13}; \cite{DLM18}).} Politically-motivated reasoning helps reconcile the notions that the ideological polarization of beliefs may be high, even if the ideological polarization of information acquisition is modest (\cite{GS11}).\footnote{\textcite{GS06} and \textcite{GWZ-WP} provide alternative theoretical explanations with Bayesian agents who have different priors, but these models do not predict updating from uninformative signals.}
+That is, informational content is not a necessary condition for belief polarization.\footnote{Linking this finding to the polarization in trust in news relates to a growing literature that discusses the relationship between trust in news and political partisanship (\cite{NCG15}; \cite{L13}; \cite{DLM18}).} Politically-motivated reasoning helps reconcile the notions that the ideological polarization of beliefs may be high, even if the ideological polarization of information acquisition is modest (\cite{GS11}).\footnote{\textcite{GS06} and \textcite{GWZ-WP} provide alternative theoretical explanations with Bayesian agents who have different priors, but these models do not predict updating from uninformative signals.} It can also explain why news providers may distort messages to appeal to their audience's motivated beliefs (\cite{T-WPc}).

 There are no sizable demographic heterogeneities in politically-motivated reasoning, neither in direction nor magnitude, once party preference is controlled for.
-Differences in treatment effects are almost all statistically indistinguishable from zero, and estimates are precise enough to rule out modest effect sizes.\footnote{On the other hand, \textcite{T-WPb} shows that performance-motivated reasoning has substantial heterogeneity by gender; only men systematically motivatedly reason to think their performance was higher, while women are Bayesian on average.} Motivated beliefs on these questions seem to be principally driven by politics.
+Differences in treatment effects are almost all statistically indistinguishable from zero, and estimates are precise enough to rule out modest effect sizes.\footnote{On the other hand, \textcite{T21} shows that performance-motivated reasoning has substantial heterogeneity by gender; only men systematically motivatedly reason to think their performance was higher, while women are Bayesian on average.} Motivated beliefs on these questions seem to be principally driven by politics.